AI For Ceiling Leak Calls

 - Source clues, photos, affected room, active water, ceiling condition, access, and tenant context captured

-- Restoration, roofer, plumber, HVAC, mold, drywall, and property manager paths separated
+- Restoration, drying, roofer, plumber, HVAC, mold, drywall, and property manager paths separated

 - Electrical, structural, mold, contamination, safe entry, and insurance questions kept inside approved human rules